stelzinga/MF/Management_Framework-Appendix.md

 4. Tasks in MSS

 ### Task Apps
-As mentioned in [# BASELINE] various apps exist to manage Tasks: Google Tasks or Outlook Tasks.
+Various apps exist to manage Tasks e.g., Google Tasks or Outlook Tasks.

 ### Mail to Self
 It is possible to send one-self a mail as a form of Task.

 ### Tasks in Notes
 There exist different types of notes that hold Tasks i.e. Journal related notes, Meeting notes, etc. Refer to [## Task Notation] below for more details.

 ### Tasks in MSS
 There exist sections in MSS that hold Tasks.
 Refer to [## Task Notation] for more details.
 ________________________________________